Contents

 How Do You Verify Information Given To You?

-Once the head contractor has shared details about their business with you, it’s a good idea to verify this information.
-You can do this by checking here.
+Once the head contractor has provided details about their business, it’s a good idea to verify this information.
+You can do this by checking this government register, which is kept up to date with the latest data as of 2025.

 This register can help you to:

-- Check and confirm if the company and/or business name is registered
+- Confirm whether the company and/or business name is officially registered;

-- Find out who holds the business name and identify other officeholder;
+- Identify who holds the business name and review other officeholders;

-- Determine whether the head contractor and/or their company has entered an enforceable undertaking; and
+- Determine whether the head contractor or their company has entered into any enforceable undertakings; and

-- Make sure that the head contractor and/or their company is not banned or disqualified from managing companies.
+- Ensure that the head contractor or their company is not banned or disqualified from managing companies.

 How Can This Information Help You?

-We have compiled a non-exhaustive list below which can help guide you to interpret and draw clues about the business using the information you have.
+We have compiled a non‐exhaustive list below to help you interpret and draw valuable clues from the information provided by the head contractor.

 Business Name

-Looking at how long a company has been operating under its current business name can help to give you an idea about the company’s stability.
+Examining how long a company has operated under its current business name can offer you an idea of its stability and historical reputation.

 Company Status

-As a rule of thumb, it’s always safest to work with a registered company.
+As a rule of thumb, it is safest to work with a registered company.
+In 2025, most reputable businesses ensure they remain compliant with the latest UK regulations.

-If a company is deregistered, it cannot legally operate.
+If a company is deregistered, it cannot legally operate, which presents significant risks for any sub‐contractor.

 Company Directors And Officers